bebrws/githubRepoStatistics/README.md

 # Github Repo Statistics
+A small command line script to display Github Traffic Statistics.
+Sorts and displays information by Clone and View count as well.

+## Background

 I wanted a VERY simple way to view Github statistics for all my public repos and couldn't find a tool to do this.
 Especially nothing lightweight and without a bunch of dependencies I didn't want to install.

+## Usage

 This command line tool:
 ```grst```